Niels-IO/next-image-export-optimizer/README.md

     nextImageExportOptimizer_quality: 75,
     nextImageExportOptimizer_storePicturesInWEBP: true,

+    // If you do not want to use blurry placeholder images, then you can set
-    // You either need to set this environment variable to true or pass
+    // nextImageExportOptimizer_generateAndUseBlurImages to false and pass
     // `placeholder="none"` to all <ExportedImage> components.
     //
-    // If generateAndUseBlurImages is false and you forget to set
+    // If nextImageExportOptimizer_generateAndUseBlurImages is false and you
-    // `placeholder="none"`, you'll see 404 errors in the console.
+    // forget to set `placeholder="none"`, you'll see 404 errors for the missing
+    // placeholder images in the console.
     nextImageExportOptimizer_generateAndUseBlurImages: true,
   },
 };